-In this best practice, ordering comes from the Experience rather than BasicMetadata.
-When referencing sequenced episodic assets (episodes, seasons, etc.), ExperienceChild/SequenceInfo must be populated.
-SequenceInfo/Number must be included.
+When using the Manifest, episode ordering comes from the Experience rather than BasicMetadata.
+When referencing sequenced episodic assets (episodes, seasons, etc.), ExperienceChild/SequenceInfo is populated.
+SequenceInfo/Number is included.

 6.5.1.2 Alternate Episode Ordering

 Some shows have different episode numbering in different geographies.
 To support this, the ExperienceChild element contains sequence information that defines the correct sequencing.
 Note that the episodes are identical regardless of reordering; including using the same identifiers (i.e., EIDR IDs).
 As stated in [Manifest], Section 8.3.4, ExperienceChild/SequenceInfo supersedes BasicMetadata/SequenceInfo and ExperienceChild/Relationship supersedes BasicMetadata/Parent/@relationshipType.